sftcd/openssl/esnistuff/api.md

 populate an SSL_ESNI from an ESNI_RECORD

 This is used by both client and server in (almost) identical ways.
 Note that se->encoded_rr and se->encodded_rr_len must be set before calling this, but that's usually fine.

+> Todo: TODO: handle >1 of the many things that can have >1 instance (maybe at a higher layer)

 #### Parameters
 * `er` is the ESNI_RECORD